-If you're a visual person, this tutorial from The Kitchn may be helpful.
-Just FYI – I use a sharp knife to carefully remove the skin, not a peeler.
+If you're a visual person, this Kitchn tutorial may be helpful.
+Just FYI: I use a sharp knife to carefully remove the skin, not a peeler.
 Either way works.

-Alright!
-Now that that’s done, prep the carrots, celery, onion, and garlic and place them on the baking sheet along with the cubed squash.
+- Chop the carrots and celery, quarter the onion, and peel the garlic.
+Place them, along with the cubed butternut squash, on a large rimmed baking sheet.
 You may need to use two baking sheets as you'll want everything to fit in a single layer.
-And definitely use rimmed sheets so nothing slides off in the oven!

-Once blended and smooth, it’s time to add the cream and herbs.
-I find cream goes a long way in a soup recipe so I landed on one-quarter cup as just the right amount.
-It elevates this soup and makes it a little bit more special without tacking on a crazy amount of fat and calories to the nutritional bottom line.
-Of course you can add as much as you like – you do you.
+- I find cream goes a long way in a soup recipe so I landed on one-quarter cup as just the right amount.
+It elevates this soup and makes it a little bit more special without tacking on a lot of fat and calories to the nutritional bottom line.
+Of course, if you prefer a creamier soup then add more as you see fit.

 Roasted Butternut Squash Soup